-My Oma always took special care to make sure the ends weren't too skinny, or else they would burn easily; she really didn't want anything or anyone being too skinny 😉 After baking, the Vanillekipferl get a thick dusting of powdered sugar (Oma Sieghilde used to roll the cookies in the powdered sugar on a plate, but I think the dusting looks prettier, so that's what I do.
-Sorry, Oma.).
+My Oma always took special care to make sure the ends weren't too skinny, or else they would burn easily.
+That being said, she didn't want anything or anyone to be too skinny. 😉 After baking, the Vanillekipferl get a thick dusting of powdered sugar.
+Oma Sieghilde used to roll the cookies in the powdered sugar on a plate, but I think the dusting looks prettier, so that's what I do.
+Sorry, Oma.
 You don't need many ingredients to make Vanillekipferl and no special tools or skills are required.

 The ingredient list for these favorite German vanilla bean cookies is thankfully short, which is why it's essential to use the best ingredients!

 - Vanilla Bean: The real stuff!
 Vanilla beans are expensive!
 I buy mine in bulk for the baking season.
 I then reuse the scraped vanilla bean pods to make homemade vanilla simple syrup and vanilla sugar (the ladder simply by covering the pods in a small canister with cane sugar).
 Vanilla sugar is great to use in any baking recipe or for sprinkling on top of pancakes, muffins, and more.
 You can also make homemade vanilla extract with these!